LOGITH4/PR_Description/README.md

 # PR_Description

-Here, we create the Git Action to generate the PR description based on the current and main branch.
+Here, we create a Git Action to generate the PR description based on the differences between the current and main branches.
-I will generate the description based on changes.
+The description is generated dynamically from recent changes.

+The description messages are created by AI, so please review them carefully for any errors.